 Reason #4: You Have Recourse

 Sure, there are no guarantees, ever.
 Most registered and licensed plumbers provide upfront assessments, as well as some sort of assurance about the work they do, however, and if something goes wrong soon after they finish they’ll come back and fix it.
 They have a reputation to upkeep, after all, as well as preferring to avoid the inconvenience of a battle with Toronto Water or the City.
-This means you have a degree of recourse in the event of shoddy workmanship, which is protection you just don’t have with a private contractor.
+This means you have a degree of recourse in the event of shoddy workmanship, which is the protection you just don’t have with a private contractor.

 Reason #5: It Protects Your Investment